GenesisFan64/Marsiano-MARS/README.md

 - Can autodetect each soundchips' special features (PSG, DAC and FM3 special) and swap those features mid-playback in the same slot. (ex.
 FM6 to DAC or DAC to FM6)
 - Music can be composed in any tracker that supports ImpulseTracker (.IT), then imported with a simple python3 script

-Notes/Issues:
+Notes/Current issues:
-- SOFT reset might freeze.
+- SOFT reset takes a LOT to go back, and may freeze.
 - (256-color bg) If the X/Y positions are moving in the middle of switching modes the image might fail to fully redraw again.
 - (256-color bg) After switching from 3D mode to 2D: If the X/Y positions are negative, some lines will be cleared.
 - (PWM) RV-backup: If Genesis' DMA takes too long to process (in the DMA BLAST list) it might break the PWM playback.